jonathanulco/laurakalbag-dot-com/content/photos/10/index.md

 {{< figured caption="Bought some cute socks online, not realising they’d come in their own house." >}}

-    {{< imgsrcset original="cute-socks" command="Resize" alt="A little wooden shelving unit made to look like a house, containing five pairs of rolled up socks with sleeping animal faces." >}}
+    {{< imgsrcset original="cute-socks" alt="A little wooden shelving unit made to look like a house, containing five pairs of rolled up socks with sleeping animal faces." >}}

 {{< /figured >}}